Acacia crombiei: Taxonomy

 Acacia crombiei was first formally described in 1942 by Cyril Tenison White in Proceedings of the Royal Society of Queensland from specimens collected near Longreach by "J. Crombie" in 1940.
 The specific epithet ("crombiei") honours the collector of the type specimens.

 Distribution and habitat

 This species of wattle grows in small, isolated populations around the small town of Muttaburra to around Elmore Station north of Richmond in central Queensland.
 It has been collected as far south as around Winton north over a distance of 450 km to around Greenvale.
 The species occurs in an area of around 34000 km2 with 15 sub-populations with an estimated total population of about 20,000 individual plants.
-It is usually part of on wooded downs or in open woodland communities often associated with Acacia cambagei and Atalaya hemiglauca growing in alluvial soils over and around sandstone and basalt.
+It grows in open Acacia scrub in open woodland, open forest and dry rainforest, ofen with Acacia cambagei in clay, sandy clay, loam, stony sand and gravelly soils on plains and hills.

 Conservation status

-Acacia crombiei was declared as vulnerable in accordance with the Environment Protection and Biodiversity Conservation Act 1999 in 2008.
+Acacia crombiei is listed as vulnerable under the Australian Government Environment Protection and Biodiversity Conservation Act 1999 and under the Queensland Government Nature Conservation Act 1992.